AriFordsham/GHCWiki/building/using.md

 like.
 You do not have to run any further configuration programs to make these changes take effect.
-In theory you should, however, say `make clean; make`, because configuration option changes could affect anything &mdash; but in practice you are likely to know what's affected.
+In theory you should, however, say `make clean; make`, because configuration option changes could affect anything — but in practice you are likely to know what's affected.

 ## Making things